-With farmers facing increasing amounts of stress, they need mental health services more than ever from providers that understand the unique stressors they face and agriculture industry.
-From the impact of uncontrollable farm stressors (weather, markets, prices, and more) to best practices when serving farmers, this training contains a collection of presentations from agricultural field experts that offer cultural insight for serving farmers as a provider.
+With farmers facing increasing amounts of stress, they need mental health services more than ever from providers that understand the unique stressors they face and our state's agriculture industry.
+From the impact of uncontrollable farm stressors such as weather, markets, and input prices to best practices when serving farmers, this training contains a collection of presentations from agricultural field experts that offer cultural insight for serving farmers as a provider.

 This online course has been made available to behavioral health providers through grant funding from the Wisconsin Department of Health Services, and was created via a collaboration between the Behavioral Health Training Partnership at the University of Wisconsin - Green Bay and the Wisconsin Farm Center.
-By participating in this dynamic, self-paced course, the learner will be asked to test their knowledge through a series of quizzes, ultimately earning 6.0 continuing education hours, and satisfying the following learning objectives.
+By participating in this dynamic, self-paced course, the learner will be asked to test their knowledge through a series of quizzes, ultimately earning 5.0 continuing education hours, and satisfying the following learning objectives.